Minnesota State Lottery: Controversy and criticism

 A common criticism of lotteries is that they are a de facto tax on the poor.
 Multiple studies of the lotteries offered in Minnesota and other U.S. states have found that the people who play instant lotto games are more likely to have below-average incomes.
 In Minnesota, three out of every four instant lottery tickets were sold to people with a below-average income level.
 Poor people also tend to spend a higher percent of their income on lotteries than wealthy people.
 Similar to other state lotteries and customer mix of private businesses, 20% of lottery players in Minnesota account for 80% of total revenue.

 Lottery officials have expressed concern about Minnesotans gifting lottery scratch cards to minors.
 Researchers have established a link between the age a person first gambles and the occurrence of excessive gambling later in life.
 A survey in 2019 found that as many as 2% of Minnesota students had gambling problems.

 Over its history, the Minnesota State Lottery has enjoyed a degree of autonomy, but that resulted in a lack of oversight.
 In the mid 2000s, a state auditor uncovered preferential contracting for a friend of the director.
 In the 2010s, several directors and senior managers were forced out for controversial management practices and abuse of state finances.

+In 2024 the state proposed allocating 1.5% to underserved communities.
+This could amount to around 30 million per year to unnamed projects with little oversight.
+The measure is on the 2024 ballot.